oddbird/oddleventy/content/blog/2023/when-to-choose-a-native-mobile-app.md

-Because native mobile apps require a separate codebase for each platform you want to support, development generally takes longer than it does to develop a single codebase for an RWA.
+Because native mobile apps require a separate codebase for each platform you want to support, development generally takes longer than it does to develop a single codebase for an responsive web app.
 Additionally, each app store has its own set of requirements in order to publish an app, and these can be complex.
 Wait times for app store approval to publish or update the app can be lengthy as well.